nauxiuh/Systematic-Multi-Factor-Portfolio-Optimisation-and-Backtesting-Simulator/README.md

-# Simulator for Factor-Based Stock Selection and Portfolio Backtesting
+# Systematic Multi-Factor Portfolio Optimisation and Backtesting Simulator
-*A tool for constructing and backtesting systematic multi-factor equity portfolios using live market data.*
+*A tool for constructing, optimising, and backtesting systematic multi-factor equity portfolios using live market data.*

 ## Overview

 This app provides a hands-on environment for exploring systematic factor-based investing.
-It retrieves **5 years of adjusted close prices** and **live market capitalisation data** for any user-selected stock tickers, then computes three investment factors: **12-month momentum**, **annualised volatility**, and **size**.
-These factors are standardised into **z-scores** and combined into a **single multi-factor score** to rank stocks.<br>
+It retrieves **5 years of automatically adjusted daily price data** and computes **real market capitalisation** using each company’s latest **shares outstanding**.
+It then calculates three investment factors: **12-month momentum**, **annualised volatility**, and **size**, standardises them into **z-scores**, and combines them into a single **multi-factor score** used to rank stocks.<br>

-The top-scoring names are selected into an **equal-weight portfolio**, which is then **backtested using monthly returns and rebalancing**.
-The app displays cumulative performance, total return, annualised volatility, and an approximate Sharpe ratio through an interactive Streamlit interface.
+The top-ranked names are selected into a portfolio and can be tested using either **equal-weighting** or **optimal Markowitz weights** (maximum Sharpe ratio).
+The simulator performs a full **daily-return backtest**, displaying cumulative performance, total return, annualised volatility, and Sharpe ratio through an interactive Streamlit interface.

 ## Features

 - **Live Data Retrieval**
-  Pulls 5 years of historical price data and real-time market caps using `yfinance`.
+  Pulls 5 years of adjusted daily prices and computes real market caps using `price × shares outstanding`.

 - **Factor Computation**
-  - Momentum: 12-month return
+  - Momentum: past 12-month return
   - Volatility: annualised standard deviation of daily returns
-  - Size: market capitalisation
+  - Size: market capitalisation (last price × shares outstanding)

 - **Multi-Factor Scoring**
-  Converts factors into z-scores and combines them into a single weighted score.
+  Converts each factor into a z-score and aggregates them into a composite ranking.

 - **Portfolio Construction**
-  Selects the top *N* ranked stocks to form an equal-weight strategy.
+  Selects the top *N* ranked stocks and supports:
+  - Equal-weight portfolios
+  - Optimised max-Sharpe portfolios using mean–variance optimisation

-- **Monthly Backtesting**
+- **Daily Backtesting**
-  Computes monthly returns, cumulative performance, and risk metrics.
+  Evaluates performance using daily returns for more accurate risk metrics.

 - **Interactive Visualisation**
-  Streamlit + Plotly charts for equity curves and factor tables.
+  Streamlit + Plotly charts for equity curves, factor tables, and optimal weight allocation.

 ## Project Structure
 ```